 Scope note: This property associates an instance of S10 Material Substantial with the instance of E53 Place that this substance occupied.
 It describes the space filled (occupied) by a physical matter.
 This property is the development of the shortcut expressed in the proposition of classification: “S20 Physical Feature” isA “E53 Place”

+Examples:

+A layer of pink plaster occupied/covered the block 30 floor of the area X.

 In First Order Logic: